damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 After choosing the leader cards the players is prompted to choose their starting resources, following the configuration file's settings.

-The client is sent the amount of resources and the resource types the player has to choose from (see TODO).
+The client is sent the quantity of resources and the resource types the player has to choose from (see TODO).
 Every player will have to choose the resources before the game's turns can start, thereby concluding the setup phase.

 The `shelves` field is a standard [resource container map](#common-data-structures)